tiborsimon/simple-input-parser/README.md

 ### Offered modes of operations

-__Simple Input Parser__ can work in three mode.
-The decision of which mode will be used is decided under the hood based on the provided parameters.
-You only need to call only one function that will handle the input parsing for you.
+__Simple Input Parser__ can work in four operation modes.
+The decision will be made under the hood based on the provided parameters.
+You only need to _call_ only _one API function_ that will handle the input parsing for you.

 #### Key value pair mode

-This mode is the longest to type for your users but it is also the most clearer mode of __Simple Input Parser__.
+This mode is the longest method to type for your users but it is also the most clearer one.
 You pass in a key, and then the appropriate value.
 It's that simple.

 ```
 ssin('A', 2, 'f', 440, 'L', 0.8, 'fs', 48e3, 'phi', 45)